 Looking for somewhere to stay in Tel Aviv?
-This guide will tell you about your options, when it comes to choosing hotels, hostels, guesthouses, and holiday flats, as well as help you choose which parts of town to prioritise / avoid.
+This guide will tell you about your options, as well as help you choose which parts of town to prioritise / avoid.
+If you’re wondering where to stay in Tel Aviv and whether you should opt for a hotel, hostel, guesthouse, holiday flat, etc. read on!

 How should you book Tel Aviv accommodation?